TriplyDB/async-saxophone/README.md

 Thanks to:

+* [Mattéo Delabre](https://github.com/matteodelabre) for Saxophone.
+The Saxophone parser is at the heart of this package.
-* [Norman Rzepka](https://github.com/normanrz) for implementing the streaming API and the check for opening and closing tags mismatch.
+* [Norman Rzepka](https://github.com/normanrz) for the check for opening and closing tags mismatch.
 * [winston01](https://github.com/winston01) for spotting and fixing an error in the parser when a tag sits astride two chunks.

 ## License